michael-camilleri/TIDe/README.md

 In addition, we also make available code and video clips supporting the paper [1].

-All the content herein is licensed under the GNU GPL v3.0 License (we provide a copy as part of the repository)
+The Data is released under the CC-BY 4.0 License: Code is released under the GNU GPL v3.0 License.
+We provide copies of both license definitions as DATA.LICENSE and CODE.LICENSE respectively.

 ## 1. Repository Structure